Geodesic Models with Convexity Shape Prior: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (NO. 61902224), by the French government under management of Agence Nationale de la Recherche as part of the "Investissements d’avenir" program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and by the Young Taishan Scholars (NO.tsqn201909137).
+This work is in part supported by the National Natural Science Foundation of China (NO.~61902224), the Shandong Provincial Natural Science Foundation (NO.~ZR2022YQ64), a project in QLUT (NO.~2022PY11), and the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute).
 Tai is supported by GRF project HKBU-12300819, NSF/RGC Grant N-HKBU214-19 and RC-FNRA-IG/19-20/SCI/01.
+Shu is supported by the Young Taishan Scholars (NO. tsqn201909137).